Ottoman Empire: History

-Rise ()
+Rise (c.
+1299–1453)

-As the Rum Sultanate declined well into the 13th century, Anatolia was divided into a patchwork of independent Turkish principalities known as the Anatolian Beyliks.
-One of these beyliks, in the region of Bithynia on the frontier of the Byzantine Empire, was led by the Turkish tribal leader Osman I (d.
+As the Rum Sultanate declined in the 13th century, Anatolia was divided into a patchwork of independent Turkish principalities known as the Anatolian Beyliks.
+One of these, in the region of Bithynia on the frontier of the Byzantine Empire, was led by the Turkish tribal leader Osman I (d.
 1323/4), a figure of obscure origins from whom the name Ottoman is derived.
-Osman's early followers consisted both of Turkish tribal groups and Byzantine renegades, with many but not all converts to Islam.
-Osman extended the control of his principality by conquering Byzantine towns along the Sakarya River.
-A Byzantine defeat at the Battle of Bapheus in 1302 contributed to Osman's rise as well.
-It is not well understood how the early Ottomans came to dominate their neighbors, due to the lack of sources surviving from this period.
-The Ghaza thesis popular during the twentieth century credited their success to their rallying of religious warriors to fight for them in the name of Islam, but it is no longer generally accepted.
+Osman's early followers consisted of Turkish tribal groups and Byzantine renegades, with many but not all converts to Islam.
+Osman extended control of his principality by conquering Byzantine towns along the Sakarya River.
+A Byzantine defeat at the Battle of Bapheus in 1302 contributed to Osman's rise.
+It is not well understood how the early Ottomans came to dominate their neighbors, due to the lack of sources surviving.
+The Ghaza thesis popular during the 20th century credited their success to rallying religious warriors to fight for them in the name of Islam, but it is no longer generally accepted.
 No other hypothesis has attracted broad acceptance.

-In the century after the death of Osman I, Ottoman rule had begun to extend over Anatolia and the Balkans.
-The earliest conflicts began during the Byzantine–Ottoman wars, waged in Anatolia in the late 13th century before entering Europe in the mid-14th century, followed by the Bulgarian–Ottoman wars and the Serbian–Ottoman wars waged beginning in the mid 14th century.
+In the century after Osman I, Ottoman rule had begun to extend over Anatolia and the Balkans.
+The earliest conflicts began during the Byzantine–Ottoman wars, waged in Anatolia in the late 13th century before entering Europe in the mid-14th century, followed by the Bulgarian–Ottoman wars and the Serbian–Ottoman wars in the mid-14th century.
 Much of this period was characterised by Ottoman expansion into the Balkans.
-Osman's son, Orhan, captured the northwestern Anatolian city of Bursa in 1326, making it the new capital of the Ottoman state and supplanting Byzantine control in the region.
-The important port city of Thessaloniki was captured from the Venetians in 1387 and sacked.
+Osman's son, Orhan, captured the northwestern Anatolian city of Bursa in 1326, making it the new capital and supplanting Byzantine control in the region.
+The important port of Thessaloniki was captured from the Venetians in 1387 and sacked.
 The Ottoman victory in Kosovo in 1389 effectively marked the end of Serbian power in the region, paving the way for Ottoman expansion into Europe.
-The Battle of Nicopolis for the Bulgarian Tsardom of Vidin in 1396, widely regarded as the last large-scale crusade of the Middle Ages, failed to stop the advance of the victorious Ottoman Turks.
+The Battle of Nicopolis for the Bulgarian Tsardom of Vidin in 1396, regarded as the last large-scale crusade of the Middle Ages, failed to stop the advance of the victorious Ottomans.